hevselavierlines/irelandblog/README.md

 Download the project
 <code>Run ```npm install```</code>
-Create your own firebase configuration at firebase.google.com and add the file firebase.config.js This file shall contain:
+Create your own firebase configuration at firebase.google.com and add the file firebase.config.js to the js folder.
+This file shall contain:

 <code>